falcosecurity/falco-website/content/en/docs/plugins/developers-guide.md

 	"github.com/falcosecurity/plugin-sdk-go/pkg/sdk/plugins/source"
 )
 ```

 Importing the `sdk` and `sdk/plugins` packages is the first step for developing a Falcosecurity plugin in Go.
 The `sdk` package contains all the core types and definitions used across the other packages of the SDK.
 The `sdk/plugins` package contains prebuilt constructs for defining new plugins.

-The `sdk/plugins/source` and `sdk/plugins/extractor` packages are required to register the functionalities of source and extractor plugins. `dummy` requires on both of them, as it is an example of source plugin.
+The `sdk/plugins/source` and `sdk/plugins/extractor` packages are required to register the event sourcing and field extraction capabilities. `dummy` implements both of them.

 The Go module `falcosecurity/plugin-sdk-go` has its own [documentation](https://pkg.go.dev/github.com/falcosecurity/plugin-sdk-go), which gives deeper insights about the internal architecture of the SDK.

 #### Defining the Plugin

 In the Go SDK, plugins are defined by a set of composable tiny interfaces.
 To define a new plugin, the first step is to define a new `struct` type representing the plugin itself, and then register it to the SDK.
-Source plugins, like `dummy`, must define an additional type representing the opened instance of the plugin event stream.
+Plugins with event sourcing capability, like `dummy`, must define an additional type representing the opened instance of the plugin event stream.

 ```go
 type MyPluginConfig struct {